umgbhalla/starred/README.md

 ## HTML

+- [SerhatTeker/hugo-theme-hello-friend-ng](https://github.com/SerhatTeker/hugo-theme-hello-friend-ng) - Pretty basic theme for Hugo that covers all of the essentials.
+All you have to do is start typing! https://github.com/serhatteker/hugo-theme…
 - [julia4ta/tutorials](https://github.com/julia4ta/tutorials) - This is the official repository for the YouTube channel "julia for talented amateurs".
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [jeffreytse/jekyll-theme-yat](https://github.com/jeffreytse/jekyll-theme-yat) - 🎨 Yet another theme for elegant writers with modern flat style and beautiful night/dark mode.